gweltou/stt-tools/README.md

 (E.g. UNESCO, COP21)

-Regional forms should be kept if their pronouciation is far from the "standard" form (E.g. "meump bet/on eus bet", "nege/an hini eo")
+Regional forms should be kept if their pronouciation is far from the "standard" form (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

 ``br_FR.dic`` and ``br_FR.aff`` in ``hunspell-dictionary`` folder from Drouizig hunspell dictionary.